|

 9-11 attacks, is overwhelming.

-of the locals who vividly recall activities of McVeigh and Nichols, in the
+Among many of the locals who vividly recall activities of McVeigh and

-days before the bombing, the certain belief exists that the defendants (and
+Nichols, in the days before the bombing, the certain belief exists that the

-other unknown persons) had, for a time, a second Ryder truck.
-But
+defendants (and other unknown persons) had, for a time, a second Ryder

-when such information is passed to the FBI, witnesses say the agents don't
+truck.
+But when such information is passed to the FBI, witnesses say

 The Importance of Jane Graham: Eyewitness